vidispine/hull/hull/README.md

 ```

 ### Advanced Example
-Now to render the nginx deployment example showcasing extra features of the HULL library you can create the below `values.yaml` file in your parent chart.
+Now to render the nginx deployment example showcasing extra features of the HULL library you can could create the below `values.yaml` file in your parent chart.

 This example highlights:

 - hierarchical metadata handling
 - default RBAC setup of objects
 - dynamic naming mechanism
+- transformations

 ```yaml
 hull: